Do you plan to build your own home? Perhaps you’re looking to renovate or extend your existing home.

 It’s important to get legal advice whenever signing a building contract to ensure that the contract is in your best interests.
 In particular, speak to a solicitor with building contract expertise.

-Any small changes to the contract can actually cause you major headaches when it comes to getting approved for a construction loan and drawing down your progress payments for the build.
+Any small changes to the contract can cause you major headaches when it comes to getting approved for a construction loan and drawing down your progress payments for the build.

 Consider the following: